Aggregate-Intellect/maven-course/workshop/week2/README.md

 ## 🎯 Purpose

-The system is designed to provide high-quality, research-backed answers to technical and scientific questions by:
+The system is designed to provide research-backed answers to technical and scientific questions by:

 - Prioritizing academic and research papers from ArXiv for scientific queries
 - Falling back to web search for recent developments or non-academic topics